AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_utilities.md

 {% include important.html content="When using the MLP-converter script you can enter a position vector in the prim description e.g. &lt;0,0,0.5&gt; and this will offset the converter's position results by that amount." %}

 Follow this step by step guide for more details: [MLP-converter step-by-step guide](avsitterplus_StepByStepGuides_MLPconverter.html)

+### PMAC-Converter script
+Similar to the `MLP-converter` script, `PMAC-Converter` can be used to convert PMAC version notecards to AVsitterPlus format.
+Place this script in the PMAC object contents.
+It will delete itself after it finishes the conversion.
+Copy the results from chat into the `AVP_Positions` notecard in the object.
+Remove anything that starts with `~~~`.
+Remove any old script related to PMAC.
+Remove `.menuxxxx` notecards.
+Copy the `AVsitterPlus` scripts into the object.

 {% include links.html %}